Thomas C. Mann: Dominican Republic

 In the Dominican Republic, Mann labeled democratically elected President Juan Bosch a communist and supported the US invasion in 1965.
 In April 1965, Mann personally insisted on the production of a cable which would describe danger to American citizens in the Dominican Republic.
 At the same time, Mann pressured the military government to crack down on insurgents in Santo Domingo.
 Mann described the popular rebellion as Communist infiltration enabled by Castro and supported the U.S. invasion as a necessary response.

 Promotion and resignation

 Mann became the Undersecretary of State for Economic Affairs in 1965.
 He was bestowed the President's Award for Distinguished Federal Civilian Service by President Johnson in 1966.
 This is the highest award that can be given to a career civilian employee of the federal government.
 Mann was cited as having "represented the United States with outstanding judgment, initiative, intelligence, and vision."
-He resigned from the State Department in June of 1966 and served as president of the Automobile Manufacturer's Association from 1967 through 1971.
+He resigned from the State Department in June 1966 and served as president of the Automobile Manufacturer's Association from 1967 through 1971.